Report suggests buy now, pay later regulation could be ditchedRead more…

 How to make the most out of your pumpkin

-18,000 tonnes of pumpkin are thrown away each year (equivalent to 360 million portions of pumpkin pie).
+It’s estimated that around 14.5 million pumpkins go to waste after Halloween each year in the UK.
+This means that out of the 17 million pumpkins bought for Halloween each year, only around 1 in 5 will be used for something else, with the rest going to waste.
 If you’re spending the money on a pumpkin, you may as well get the most out of your money, right?
 Here are some cost-saving ways you can reduce waste this Halloween:

 - Create tasty pumpkin seeds.
 Scoop out the seeds, remove any pumpkin flesh still attached and then rinse them off.
 Place the seeds on a baking tray and add some olive oil and any additional ingredients you desire (e.g. salt, chilli), then mix the whole lot together.
 Bake the seeds in the oven until lightly golden brown.
 Yum!